SteffenCzolbe/PerceptualSimilarity/README.md

 ## Train VAEs
 The VAEs presented in the paper can be retrained with code from directories ``src/vae/mnist`` and ``src/vae/celebA``.
 Each directory contains 5 Files:
 * the implementation of the model in `celebA_vae.py` or `mnist_vae.py`
-* a notebook  `train.ipynb`, containing code to train the model
+* a notebook  `train.ipynb`, containing code to train the model.
+Loss function and Hyperparameters are defined in the last cell.
+During training, model checkpoints and samples are saved in the `results` directory.
 * a directory `results`, in which models and sample images are saved during training
 * a notebook `evaluation.ipynb`, containg code to generate the comparison images shown in the paper.
 * a directory `comparison`, in which comparison images are saved

 ## Training Resource Requirements
 The resource experiment is located in the notebook `src/runtime/runtime_experiment.ipynb`.
+Re-Create the experiment by executing all cells of the notebook in order.
 The last cell prints averaged results.